-- Regular communication and coordination with the member's primary care provider (with the member's permission and release of information) - Informing and educating members and their families about the availability of these services available to them (A family-friendly EPSDT fact sheet can be found here) - Inquiring about utilization of these benefits (e.g., "with your birthday coming up, have you scheduled your annual checkup?" or "have you gotten your flu shot yet this year?") - Attending an EPSDT webinar and reviewing EPSDT materials provided by the Department of Health Care Policy and Financing here
+- Regular communication and coordination with the member's primary care provider (with the member's permission and release of information) - Informing and educating members and their families about the availability of these services to them (A family-friendly EPSDT fact sheet can be found here)I - Inquiring about utilization of these benefits (e.g., "with your birthday coming up, have you scheduled your annual checkup?" or "have you gotten your flu shot yet this year?") - Attending an EPSDT webinar and reviewing EPSDT materials provided by HCPF here

 Behavioral health providers contracted with us are required to screen and assess members' treatment needs (even those not covered by the capitated behavioral health benefit) and provide the clinically appropriate services discovered by any screening or diagnostic procedure.
-Most EPSDT services to not require prior authorization (residential treatment services do require prior authorization); however, any EPSDT service is subject to medical record review to assure the following minimum requirements:
+Most EPSDT services do not require prior authorization (residential treatment and other services do require prior authorization); however, any EPSDT service is subject to medical record review to assure the following minimum requirements: